bressco/knowledgebase/docs/index.en.md

 If you want to learn more about the project, please visit the [FAIRagro website](https://fairagro.net).

 ---

-## Questions or comments?
-_Are there any futher questions or comments still open?_

-Please contact our [FAIRagro Helpdesk](https://fairagro.net/helpdesk)!
-We are lookinf forward to hear from you.

-## Contact
+## Who is it for?
+This resource is intended for all interested in agrosystem research and want to be a part of the change towards **FAIR** data.

+Whether you’re just getting started with **FAIR** data or looking for specific technical support — this knowledge base will guide you step by step.

+## Where to find us?
-The FAIRagro Knowledge Base is provided by the FAIRagro DSSC (Data Steward Service Center, [dataservice@fairagro.net](mailto:dataservice@fairagro.net)).
+The FAIRagro Knowledge Base is provided by the FAIRagro DSSC (Data Steward Service Center).

+If you have feedback or want to contribute, please get in touch with us directly via email [dataservice@fairagro.net](mailto:dataservice@fairagro.net) or use the Helpdesk [FAIRagro Helpdesk](https://fairagro.net/helpdesk)

+## Let’s make agricultural data FAIR!